 Initial Inspection.
-Before constructing a new operation or expanding an existing operation, all medium and large AFOs - whether or not the operation currently is permitted -- must request an initial inspection by program staff.
-The reason for this inspection is to determine if livestock waste control facilities must be constructed, expanded, or modified to prevent a discharge and to properly manage the livestock waste generated by the operation.
+Before constructing a new operation or expanding an existing operation, all medium and large AFOs - whether or not the operation currently is permitted -- must request an initial inspection by LWC Program staff.
+The reason for this inspection is to determine if livestock waste control facilities (LWCF) must be constructed, expanded, or modified to prevent a discharge and to properly manage the livestock waste generated by the operation.

 Post Construction Inspection.
-Upon completion of any required construction of a livestock waste control facility, program staff conduct a post-construction inspection to verify the waste control facility was constructed as approved by the Department.
+Upon completion of any required construction of a LWCF, program staff conduct a post-construction inspection to verify the waste control facility was constructed as approved by NDEQ.

 Routine Inspections.
-Once a CAFO or an AFO has received a permit, and the Department has approved operation of the livestock waste control facility, program staff will conduct periodic, routine inspections to monitor operation of the livestock waste control facilities, management of the operation's livestock waste, and the records these CAFOs and AFOs are required to maintain.
-Routine inspections are regularly scheduled inspections of an AFO, involving a detailed, extensive inspection of the livestock waste control facility, recordkeeping, and waste management at the operation.
+Once a CAFO or an AFO has received a permit, and NDEQ has approved operation of the LWCF, program staff will conduct periodic, routine inspections to monitor operation of the livestock waste control facilities, management of the operation's livestock waste, and the records these CAFOs and AFOs are required to maintain.
+Routine inspections are regularly scheduled inspections of an AFO, involving a detailed, extensive inspection of the LWCF, recordkeeping, and waste management at the operation.